 75% of students change majors at least once before they graduate.

-“How might we help anxious university students acquire career advice from industry professionals to encourage career exploration?”
+“How might we help university students acquire career advice from industry professionals to help them find their career paths?”

-ease the anxious feelings of university students when reaching out to industry professionals.
+1. To ease the anxious feelings of university students when reaching out to industry professionals.

-allow students to explore different career options related to their field of study.
+2. To allow students to explore different career options related to their field of study.

 LinkedIn vs Shapr

-pain points of Isabella
+Persona of Isabella

-experience map I made for Isabella's informational interview journey
+experience map for Isabella's informational interview journey

 task flow diagram of the epic "finding someone to shadow"